-Readme files are available to you online in addition to the product manuals under the various products at http://manuals.ts.fujitsu.com.
+Readme files are available to you online in addition to the product manuals under the various products at https://bs2manuals.ts.fujitsu.com.
 For the BS2000 platform, you will also find the Readme files on the Softbook DVD.

-Information under BS2000 systems
+Information on BS2000 systems